classic-terra/documents/proposals/revisit-prop-12176.md

 The requirements to be eligible are:

-- Team KYC
+- Project Team KYC
-- Project audit
+- Project Code Audit
+- The submitted spplication proposal is a spending prop into the 12171 escrow wallet

 Terraport fulfills these requirements and is therefore eligible.